DakaiGroup/metamask-snaps/README.md

 #### Scripts

-To run both a `next.js developer server` and the `snaps node server` you have to add two simple scripts the `package.json` file.
+To run both a `next.js developer server` and the `snaps node server` you have to add two simple scripts to the `package.json` file.

 ```json
 "dev": "next dev & yarn watch",